webert3/Toy-Language-Interpreter/README.md

 Written by Ted Weber on Feb.
 5, 2017.
-CSCI 512 - Assignment 1

 Parser and Interpreter for toy language 'PostFix'.
-This language is defined in the textbook Design Concepts in Programming Languages, by Franklyn Turbak and David Gifford.
+This language is defined in the textbook _Design Concepts in Programming Languages_, by Franklyn Turbak and David Gifford.

 USAGE:
 `